Dusun people: Kota Marudu Dusuns

-The Gobukon Dusun sub-ethnic, which is ethno-lingiustically related to other Central Dusunic tribes such as the Bundu-Liwan, Tagahas, Talantang, Tinagas and Tindal in districts such as Ranau, Tambunan, Keningau, Telupid, Beluran as well as Kota Belud including the city of Kota Kinabalu (in areas such as Manggatal, Inanam and Telipok) as well as fellow neighbouring tribes of Central Dusunic stock such as Garo and Luba native to this district, is also among the Dusun tribes with the smallest population in Sabah overall particularly in this district, mostly resides in Pinatau village.
+The Gobukon Dusun sub-ethnic, which is ethno-linguistically related to other Central Dusunic tribes such as the Bundu-Liwan, Tagahas, Talantang, Tinagas and Tindal in districts such as Ranau, Tambunan, Keningau, Telupid, Beluran as well as Kota Belud including the city of Kota Kinabalu (in areas such as Manggatal, Inanam and Telipok) as well as fellow neighbouring tribes of Central Dusunic stock such as Lingkabau and Luba native to this district, is also among the Dusun tribes with the smallest population in Sabah overall particularly in this district, mostly resides in Pinatau village.
 The word Gobuk in the Dusun language carries the meaning of a monkey; the Gobukon Dusun revered the primate as their deity in accordance with their own interpretation of their Momolianist animistic beliefs.
 Another Dusun tribe that is found in Kota Marudu originating from the Central Dusunic group albeit little-known is the Lingkabau Dusun, which is in turn a sub-tribe of the Tinagas group or tribe inhabiting the Sugut River delta on its border with the Beluran District in neighbouring Sandakan division.

-The Kimaragang Dusun traditional dress is kinaling with a black colour and colourful sashes made of silver and rattan, especially for the Pitas-Koromoko Kimaragang, while the Kota Marudu-Tandek Kimaragang have their lapoi and sinudot.
-It is also graced with a cap made of rattan or bamboo woven together with a long pink fabric to complement their traditional dress to make it more attractive and unique.
-Their traditional dance is called mongigol (men) and magandak (women) and the name of their music is pinakang with traditional instrument such as tagung and a xylophone.
-Art music and dance from Kimaragang Dusun is different from the other Dusun sub-tribes because of its softer, melodic and harmonic melody.
-There are also classic literary names of bo'or, rina'at and sunda'at with singing called tabai insi and tidindot.